nylas/nylas-python/README.md

 ## Usage

-### App ID and Secret
+### Client ID and Secret

 Before you can interact with the Nylas REST API, you need to create a Nylas developer account at [https://www.nylas.com/](https://www.nylas.com/).
-After you've created a developer account, you can create a new application to generate an App ID / Secret pair.
+After you've created a developer account, you can create a new application to generate an Client ID / Secret pair.

-Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
+Generally, you should store your Client ID and Secret into environment variables to avoid adding them to source control.
 The example projects use configuration files instead, to make it easier to get started.